jkroepke/openvpn-auth-oauth2/README.md

 # openvpn-auth-oauth2

-openvpn-auth-oauth2 is an executable binary that gets executed by openvpn server and handles the authentication of connecting users against OAuth2 endpoints like Azure AD or Keycloak.
+openvpn-auth-oauth2 is an executable binary that gets executed by openvpn server via auth-user-pass-verify interace and handles the authentication of connecting users against OAuth2 endpoints like Azure AD or Keycloak.

 ## Version requirements